 There is a steadily growing energy and buzz about the Sacred Masculine as an energy or archetype now appearing.
 What is the Sacred Masculine?
 Who is the Sacred Masculine?
 How do we claim and embody it?
 As evidenced by online threads, articles and blogs, it seems that both men and women are eagerly looking to welcome the missing counterpart to the Divine Feminine.

-A great deal more could be said — needs to be said — about each of the characteristics that follow, but here are a dozen attributes of an evolved manhood and the Sacred Masculine:
+A great deal more could be said—indeed, needs to be said—about each of the characteristics that follow, but to begin, here are a dozen attributes of an evolved manhood and the Sacred Masculine:

 - A life-enhancing component of the planet (rather than a dominant, parasitic, or destructive one).
 Nature is not simply something out there; it is within us as well, and we are not separate from our environment.
 A conscious man sees the world as more than “resources” that can be used freely, and considers his role of stewardship and living lightly.